Broadcast date: December 2nd, 2021

 Welcome to the 2nd door of our MBSE Podcast Advent Calendar.
 Behind this door, we describe the system idea and system objectives.

 The system idea is the elevator pitch of the system of interest.
-It briefly and crisply describes what the system is with a special focus on what makes it special.
-It is a text and provided with graphics if needed.
+It briefly and crisply describes what the system is, with a special focus on what makes it special.
+It is text and provided with graphics if needed.

 The SysML language does not know the concept of system idea.
 Interestingly, SysML does not know the concept of a system either, although it is a Systems Modeling Language.
 We can teach the language new concepts via the “profiles and stereotypes” extension mechanism.
 Behind one of the following doors, there will be an explicit explanation about this as well.
 Here in a nutshell: SYSMOD introduces the concept of a system via a stereotype – specialized from the block – and defines the system idea as a property of it.